An Interview with Incredible Vegetables

 5. Do you grow your produce all year round with polytunnels and greenhouses, or do you prefer the seasonal gardening method to give some variety?

-7. You’ve hosted lectures and talks at events before, do you have any more coming up in 2017?
+7. You’ve hosted lectures and talks at events before.
+Do you have any coming up in 2017?

 We have a few talks lined up at local gardening groups in the South West, and have been invited to do an unusual vegetable cookery demonstration at Toby Buckland’s Garden Festival, at the end of April 2017.